sfikouris/catch_the_catcher/README.md

    -> Identity request
    	Check the value of -> Identity type, IMSI or T-MSI (probably here is asking only for imsi but need to be double check).
-   	Check the next Identity request for IMEI
+   	Check the next Identity request for IMEI no need ?